For Authors|For Editors|For Reviewers

 • More useful: Peer reviewers also consider the importance of your paper to others in your field and can make suggestions to improve or better highlight this to readers.

-Of course, in addition to offering authors advice, another important purpose of peer review is to make sure that the manuscripts published in Discovery Medicine are of the correct quality for the Discovery Medicine’s aims.
+Of course, in addition to offering authors advice, another important purpose of peer-review is to make sure that the manuscripts published in Discovery Medicine are of the correct quality for Discovery Medicine’s aims.

 Please Note: